jmassaims/sbe_ctd_proc/README.md

 To develop the nicegui app, run `gui_dev.py`, which will launch in reload mode.
 This will reload the page whenever you modify python code.

+If reload stops updating, stop the server.
+Check if it's still running in the background by refreshing the page; if it is, kill the python process before starting again.

 See [ui.run docs](https://nicegui.io/documentation/run) to change configuration.

 ## Tests